jestjs/jest/docs/JestObjectAPI.md

 Returns the `jest` object for chaining.

-### `jest.runAllPromises(runAllTicks)`
+### `jest.runAllPromises()`

-Exhausts the **micro**-task queue (`process.nextTick` callbacks and promises scheduled via the `Promise` class).
+Exhausts all promises queued via the [`Promise` API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

-Uses the provided `runAllTicks` callback to exhaust all ticks that are currently queued.
 Fake promises should be in use (by calling `jest.useFakePromises`) before calling this method.

-This is useful for synchronously executing scheduled promises and ticks in the same order they would if run in the Node.js environment.
+This is useful for synchronously executing scheduled promises.
+For running ticks, promises, and timers in the same order they would run in the Node.js environment, you should call [`jest.runAllTimers()`](#jestrunalltimers).

 ### `jest.runAllTicks()`